ShabareshReddy/Auth/README.md

 -->Connected the mongodb String to the mongoose and connected to the cluster -->created the UserModel for storing the userdata in and added the userSchema

+* npm i validator
+-->validates the user before signup with all credentials before storing into the Database
+---->Created the First route
+     *** /user/signup with validationsignup and checks user exists or not and password hash using bcrypt and create the user